OpenBankingUK/conformance-suite/README.md

 ## Support

-For support on using the suite contact the [Open Banking Service Desk]().
-To raise bugs please use the [issue tracker](https://bitbucket.org/openbankingteam/conformance-suite/issues).
+For support on using the suite contact the [Open Banking Service Desk](https://openbanking.atlassian.net/servicedesk/customer/portals).
+To raise bugs or features please use the [issue tracker](https://bitbucket.org/openbankingteam/conformance-suite/issues).

 ## Licensing